GoogleChrome/web.dev/src/site/content/en/patterns/web-vitals-patterns/fonts/fonts-third-party/index.md

 ---

-The example below combines two performance techniques to load a third-party font as quickly as possible: use of inline font declarations and use of preconnect resource hints.
+The example below combines two performance techniques to load a third-party font as quickly as possible: use of inline font declarations and use of `preconnect` resource hints.
+Delivering fonts quickly not only makes text render faster - but it also helps prevent layout shifts.
 Although this code snippet demonstrates how to load fonts from [Google Fonts](https://fonts.google.com/), these techniques also apply to other third-party font providers.

 * **Inline font declarations**: Inlining `font-family` declarations in the main document, rather than including this information in